 While the “death to performance reviews” rallying cry might be enticing, creating a new process is hard work.
 Abolishing an old performance review system without something new in place to address performance, compensation, and development can spell disaster instead of revolution.

 The top 3 stakeholders in the performance management process

 Within every organization, different stakeholders use performance reviews for different purposes, leading to a process with too many contradictions to function well:

 The differing needs from each stakeholder lead to a process that historically accomplishes little.
 However, because companies are the ones with the most power in this scenario, they’re the ones dictating how performance management plays out.
-The needs of employees to have a clear path towards growth and fair opportunity to evaluate compensation are often left out.
+Employees crave and need to have a clear path towards growth and fair opportunity to evaluate compensation, but these components are often left out.